abdulilahaa/WhatsappOrderAI/replit.md

 - **PAGINATION SYSTEM**: Complete service catalog access across all locations (378/330/365 services)
 - **AI SERVICE ACCESS**: AI agent can search and recommend from full catalog of 1000+ services
 - **NATURAL CONVERSATIONS**: GPT-4 powered conversations with context awareness and service extraction
+- **CLEAN CODEBASE**: All redundant AI systems removed, exclusively using Fresh AI agent with 995 authentic services
+- **LIVE DATA ONLY**: System exclusively uses real-time NailIt API data with no hardcoded fallbacks

 **🔧 NailIt API Integration Features:**
 - Device registration and authentication with NailIt servers